mtlynch/mtlynch.io/_posts/2019-09-30-hiring-content-writers.md

 ## Part Five: Terminating Writers

-Many writing relationships won't work out in the long term.
+If a writer consistently fails to meet your expectations, you need to cut your losses by ending their contract.
 This section explains how to gracefully terminate a freelance relationship and integrate the experience into your future hiring.

 [Read more](/hiring-content-writers/5-terminating-writers/)